Vehicle Impound Unit

 If your property is posted as described previously, you may simply call the towing company listed on your posting and have them remove the vehicle.

 If your property is not posted as described above and within Boise City limits, you should contact the Boise Police Department Dispatch Center at 377-6790 and report the vehicle as abandoned.
-To report the vehicle abandoned to dispatch you must provide the following information: Vehicle location, description of the vehicle, license plate number, (if applicable) and your name, address and a contact phone number.

 It is unlawful to knowingly request a tow of a lawfully parked vehicle on private property without proper signing.
 The signing cannot be posted after the fact.
 It is recommended that businesses, apartment complexes, hotels, and other locations contact a towing company to inquire about obtaining private property towing services and signing.